TranTrung2003/Lexer_midterm/Documentation/README.md

 2 example `*.vc` files in code directory.
 ## Output
 - Corresponding `*.vctok` files with each line containing a token and its info.
-- DFA.dat file containing start, transition table and terminal states.
+- DFA.dat file containing starting, transition table and terminal states.